Enrolling in Courses

 Regarding requirements

-The current Brown Bulletin URL goes to the 25-26 Bulletin, meaning that the listed requirements take effect in Fall 2025.
-If you declare in Spring 2025, your requirements follow the 24-25 Bulletin.
+The current Brown Bulletin URL goes to the 25-26 Bulletin, meaning that those requirements took effect in Fall 2025.
+If you started at Brown in Fall 2025 (or later), you must follow those requirements.
+If you started at Brown in Fall 2024 (mot current sophomores), you can use either the 25-26 Bulletin or the 24-25 Bulletin.
 For CS requirements, in particular, the 24-25 Bulletin lists more courses as satisfying the foundations courses.
-Also, APMA has made significant changes to their requirements starting in Fall 2025.
-ASK forms will update to the 2025 bulletin during summer 2025.
+Also, APMA made significant changes to their requirements starting in Fall 2025.

 Notes on Prerequisite Changes taking affect in Fall 2025-Spring 2026